tymtam2/rasberry_pi_project_1/README.md

    Reply from fe80::48fd:294e:4b75:31a7%11: time=1ms
    Reply from fe80::48fd:294e:4b75:31a7%11: time<1ms
    ```
 1. SSH into the Pi.
-The default password is most likely *raspberry*
+The default password is most likely '*raspberry*'.
    ```
    C:\Users\letss>ssh pi@fe80::48fd:294e:4b75:31a7%11
    The authenticity of host 'fe80::48fd:294e:4b75:31a7%11 (fe80::48fd:294e:4b75:31a7%11)' can't be established.